gcallah/JohnGray/papers/molnar.md

 **Abstract:** The recognition paradigm has emerged to understand the core of human conflicts in terms of Hegel's master-slave dialectic.
-However, the Hegel's dialectic has been turned into an antipolitical
-project: many writers of this paradigm have suggested that 1, mutual recognition can be achieved, 2, and it may result the end of conflicts.
+However, the Hegel's dialectic has been turned into an egalitarian-antipolitical project: many writers of this paradigm have suggested that 1, mutual recognition can be achieved, 2, and it may result the end of conflicts.
 This paper shows that theoretically as well as empirically these are vain hopes, because recognition is a positional good.
 And the movements claiming recognition search for upper-hand position instead of mutuality.

 **Keywords:** recognition, human nature, ambition, conflict, antipolitics